jxz12/EcoBuilder/README.md

 The species with the... is...
 (extra info on click such as stability (eigenvalue), nonreactive)

-3 hours Friday, week 13th
+3 hours Friday,            week 13th Jan
-2 hours Thursday 1 Friday, week 20th
+2 hours Thursday 1 Friday, week 20th Jan
-2 hours Thursday 1 Friday, week 27th
+2 hours Thursday 1 Friday, week 27th Jan
+2 hours Thursday 1 Friday, week 3rd Feb

 Phone Simulator

+This level is the same as the last one, but you are not allowed to edit the existing species!
+You are however allowed to add one of your own.
+Good luck!